open-mmlab/mmagic/docs/en/user_guides/visualization.md

 ## Visualizer

-In MMEditing, we implement `ConcatImageVisualizer` and `GenVisualizer`, which inherit from `mmengine.Visualizer`.
+In MMagic, we implement `ConcatImageVisualizer` and `GenVisualizer`, which inherit from `mmengine.Visualizer`.
 The base class of `Visualizer` is `ManagerMixin` and this makes `Visualizer` a globally unique object.
 After being instantiated, `Visualizer` can be called at anywhere of the code by `Visualizer.get_current_instance()`, as shown below: